cosmos/ibc-rs/CONTRIBUTING.md

    2. All crates' `lib.rs` files documentation references' `html_root_url`
       parameters must point to the new version.

-4. Run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and seems up-to-date and coherent.
+4. In the `crates/ibc/` directory, run `cargo doc --all-features --open` locally to double-check that all the documentation compiles and seems up-to-date and coherent.
 Fix any potential issues here and push them to the release PR.
-5. Run `cargo publish --dry-run` to double-check that publishing will work.
+5. In the `crates/ibc/` directory, run `cargo publish --dry-run` to double-check that publishing will work.
 Fix any potential issues here and push them to the release PR.
 6. Mark the PR as **Ready for Review** and incorporate feedback on the release.
 7. Once approved, merge the PR, and pull the `main` branch.